LucianoKRTZ/LucianoKRTZ/README.md

 ### About me!
 <i> 📚 My name is Luciano José Kratzer, I'm from Brasil, SC (Brazil), and I currently live in Blumenau, SC (Brazil).

-I'm passionate about technology and recently moved from public safety to development.
-The profile will be updated as my evolution and projects under construction.
+I am passionate about technology and recently started programming.
+The profile will be updated according to my evolution and projects under construction.

 <img src="./coding.gif">